Words That Start With The Same Sound

 Assonance: The Echo of Vowel Sounds

 While alliteration focuses on consonant sounds, assonance deals with the repetition of vowel sounds within words.
-This can occur at the beginning, middle, or end of words, as long as the vowel sound is consistent.
+Which means this can occur at the beginning, middle, or end of words, as long as the vowel sound is consistent.
 Assonance is often used to create a sense of rhythm and harmony in writing.
 A prime example is the phrase "fleet feet sweep by sleeping streets."
 The repetition of the 'ee' sound adds a musical quality to the sentence.

 Consonance: Harmonizing Consonant Sounds